Bayshore Route: History

 The first section of the Bayshore Route was completed in August 1976 between Ōi and Rinkai-fukutoshin.
 It was expanded in stages with the earlier phases of construction generally taking place in Tokyo and Chiba.
 The first section of the expressway to open in Kanagawa Prefecture, where later phases of the expressway's construction were completed, opened in January 1989.
 The Bayshore Route was selected in April 2000 to be one of two trial routes of the Shuto Expressway network for the implementation of electronic toll collection (ETC).
 The ETC system was popular among the route's drivers and was implemented throughout the network in December 2003.
 The final link in the expressway's route was opened in October 2001 when the expressway was completed between the interchanges at Sugita and Sankeien.

 There have been several developments on the Bayshore Route since its completion in 2001.
 Between 2004 and 2008, the expressway was widened to four lanes in each direction in a series of projects in the wards of Minato and Kōtō.
 The first of these widening projects was completed in 2004 on the westbound side of the expressway between Shinkiba and Tatsumi Junction on 17 September 2004.
 The final stage of the project was completed in March 2008 with the widening of the eastbound section of the Bayshore Route between Tatsumi and Ariake Junction.
 Part of this expansion project also made room for the addition of Shinonome Junction where the Bayshore Route meets the southern terminus of the Harumi Route.
 The junction was opened on 11 February 2009.

 On 4 March 2017, the interchange at Minami-honmoku futō in Yokohama was completed, providing a direct connection from the Bayshore Route to Honmoku Wharf by a 2.5 km viaduct.
 Kōya Junction was expanded on 2 June 2018 to add the Tokyo Gaikan Expressway to the highways served by the terminal junction of the Bayshore Route.

+Street racing

+The Bayshore Route (also known as the Wangan route), received worldwide notoriety during the 1990s as the home course for Mid Night, one of the most notorious street racing clubs, who were known for their 300 km/h, sometimes 320 km/h exploits.
+Tuning companies such as Top Secret also set well-known illegal speed records on the Wangan such as 0-400 km/h (0-249 mph), 0-300km/h (0-186 mph), 1000m, and top speed challenges, often with a Toyota Supra A80.
+These exploits and street racing culture on the Shuto Expressway have made the Bayshore Route a well-known location for street racing and speed records.

+Due to this infamy, the Wangan is the setting for several entertainment franchises, such as the manga and arcade game Wangan Midnight, video games Shutokou Battle and Gran Turismo 5, 6, Sport and 7 (as the street circuit) and the movie series Shuto Kousoku Trial.
+Numerous car enthusiast magazines and DVDs, like Best Motoring, also highlight races and activities on the Wangan.